im-tomu/fomu-workshop/README.md

   │     <0xE0006800, 0xE00068FF>
 ```

-You can either use full or relative address (via the `sysbus` or `led` objects, respectively) to communicate with the physical LED controller:
+You can either use a full or relative address (via the `sysbus` or `led` objects, respectively) to communicate with the physical LED controller:

 ```
 (machine-0) sysbus WriteDoubleWord 0xE0006804 0x1234 # writes 0x1234 to the given address